-- The Management Board shall be composed of one representative from each Member State and two one representatives of the Commission, all with voting rights. - The members of the Management Board shall be appointed on the basis of taking into account their experience in the management of public or private sector organisations and knowledge of law enforcement cooperation49. - 3.
-Each member of the Management Board shall be represented by have an alternate member who shall be appointed on the basis of taking into account their experience in the management of public or private sector organisations the criteriaon set out in paragraph 2 and knowledge of national policy on training for law enforcement officers.
+- 1. The Management Board shall be composed of one representative from each Member State and two representatives one representative of the Commission, all with voting rights. - The members of the Management Board shall be appointed on the basis oftaking into account their experience in the management of public or private sector organisationsand knowledge of law enforcement cooperation. - 3.
+Each member of the Management Board shall be represented byhave an alternate member who shall be appointed on the basis oftaking into account their experience in the management of public or private sector organisations the criteria on set out in paragraph 2 and knowledge of national policy on training for law enforcement officers.
 The alternate member shall act as a member on any issues related to training of law enforcement officers.
-The alternate member shall represent the member in his/her the member's absence.
-The member shall represent the alternate on any issues related to training of law enforcement officers in his/her absence. - 4.
-All parties represented in the Management Board shall make efforts to limit the turnover of their representatives, to ensure continuity of the Management Board's work.
-All parties shall aim to achieve a balanced representation between men and women on the Management Board.
+The alternate member shall represent the member in his/herthe member's absence.
+The member shall represent the alternate on any issues related to training of law enforcement of law enforcement. - 4.
+All parties represented in the Management Board shall make efforts to limit the turnover of their representatives, to ensure continuity of the Management Board's work.All parties shall aim to achieve The principle of a balanced representation between men and women on the Management Board shall also be taken into account.

-5. Notwithstanding Without prejudice to the Member States' and Commission's right to terminate the mandate of members and alternate members, their The term of office for members and alternate members shall be four years.
+5. Without prejudice tothe Member States' and Commission's right to terminate the mandate of members and alternate members, their The term of office for members and alternate members shall be four years.
 That term shall be extendable.
-Upon expiry of their term of office or in the event of their resignation, members shall remain in office until their appointments are renewed or until they are replaced.50
+Upon expiry of their term of office or in the event of their resignation, members shall remain in office until their appointments are renewed or until they are replaced.